dotnet/docs/docs/architecture/cloud-native/front-end-communication.md

 **Figure 4-3.** API gateway pattern

 In the previous figure, note how the API Gateway service abstracts the backend core microservices.
-Implemented as a simple .NET Core API application (in this case), it acts as a *reverse proxy*, routing incoming traffic to the internal microservices.
+Implemented as a web API, it acts as a *reverse proxy*, routing incoming traffic to the internal microservices.

 The gateway insulates the client from internal service partitioning and refactoring.
 If you make a change to a back-end service, you can accommodate for it in the gateway without breaking the client.
 It also acts as your first line of defense for implementing cross-cutting concerns, such as identity, caching, resiliency, metering, and throttling.
-Many of these cross-cutting concerns can be off-loaded from the back-end core services to the gateway, centralizing them and simplifying the back-end services.
+Many of these cross-cutting concerns can be off-loaded from the back-end core services to the gateway, simplifying the back-end services.

 Care must be taken to keep the API Gateway simple and fast.
 Typically, business logic is kept out of the gateway.
 A complex gateway risks becoming a bottleneck and eventually a monolith itself.
 Larger systems often expose multiple API Gateways segmented by client type (mobile, web, desktop) or back-end functionality.
 The [Backend for Frontends](https://docs.microsoft.com/azure/architecture/patterns/backends-for-frontends) pattern provides direction for implementing multiple gateways.
 The pattern is shown in Figure 4-4.